ggerdsen/mod4-tech-challenges/palindromic_nums.md

 4. Submit by the due time as instructed in Zoom

-~~  Rewrite the question in your own words: ~~
+##  Rewrite the question in your own words:

-## What assumptions will you make about this problem if you cannot ask any more clarifying questions?
-What are your reasons for making those assumptions?
+## ~~What assumptions will you make about this problem if you cannot ask any more clarifying questions?
+What are your reasons for making those assumptions?~~

+##  What assumptions can I make about the data type of the input?
+Why would these assumptions be valid?

 ###

 ## What are your initial thoughts about this problem? (high level design, 2-3 sentences)

+- I do not think anything other than basic math will be needed to solve this.
+- Once the two numbers are added, the result can be determined to be a palindrome the same way as a string would.

 ## How would you identify the elements of this problem?

-- [ ] Searching of Data
+- [x] Searching of Data
 - [ ] Sorting of Data
 - [ ] Pattern Recognition
 - [ ] Build/Navigate a Grid
-- [ ] Math
+- [x] Math
 - [ ] Language API knowledge
-- [ ] Optimization
+- [x] Optimization

 ## Which data structure(s) do you think you'll use?
 What pros/cons do you see with that choice?

+- Right now I am thinking an array to hold the input, while the result could be an integer

 ## Write out a few lines of initial pseudocode: (mid-level design, NOT REAL CODE)

 ## Write out any implementation code OR link to repl